Cinema of Singapore: 2010 and beyond

 A wave of young filmmakers, considered the Singaporean new wave, who are educated in local and overseas film schools, begin to dominate the film scene.
+They include filmmakers like Anthony Chen, Boo Junfeng, Kirsten Tan, and Yeo Siew Hua.

-Ilo Ilo (Chinese: 爸妈不在家), the debut feature of director Anthony Chen, premiered at the 2013 Cannes Film Festival as part of the Directors' Fortnight on 19 May 2013 to very positive reviews.
+Ilo Ilo, the debut feature of Chen, premiered at the 2013 Cannes Film Festival as part of the Directors' Fortnight on 19 May 2013 to very positive reviews.
 The film was awarded the Camera d'Or award, thus becoming the first Singaporean feature film to win an award at the Cannes Film Festival.
-It received six nominations at the Golden Horse Film Festival and Awards., and won 4: Best Film, Best New Director, Best Original Screenplay and Best Supporting Actress for Yeo Yann Yann.
-In total Ilo Ilo has received 21 awards and 10 nominations around the world, as well as the highest ranking Singaporean-made film on IMDb, making it the most critically acclaimed film in the history of Singaporean cinema.
+In total Ilo Ilo has received 21 awards and 10 nominations around the world, making it the most critically acclaimed film in the history of Singaporean cinema.
+Boo Junfeng's films, Sandcastle (2010) and Apprentice (2016) have been screened at the Cannes Film Festival.
+While Kirsten Tan's debut feature Pop Aye (2017) was the first Singaporean film to win major awards at the Sundance Film Festival and Rotterdam Film Festival, receiving commendations from the Singapore Parliament.
+In 2019, Chen produced his second feature film, Wet Season.
+The film premiered at the Toronto International Film Festival and went on to be nominated for 6 Golden Horse Awards, with Yeo Yann Yann winning her second Golden Horse, for Best Actress.

+Stranger Eyes (2024) by Yeo premiered in the main competition section of the 81st Venice International Film Festival, becoming the first Singaporean film to compete for the Golden Lion.
+In 2026, Chen produced his final film, We Are All Strangers in his "Growing Up" trilogy.
+The film is the first Singaporean film to compete for Berlinale's Golden Bear.